-The City of Alexandria aggressively levies a personal property tax even where individuals have failed to file.
+The City of Alexandria aggressively levies a personal property tax even where businesses or individuals have failed to file.
 For example, if a business is licensed in the City and fails to file a business personal property tax return, that business is automatically billed on the basis of an assumed \$75,000 in personal property.
 If a business filed a personal property tax return last year and fails to file a return this year, that business is automatically billed 115 percent of last year's tax levy.
-If an individual registered his or her automobile last year and fails to register this year, he or she is billed based on last year's registration.
-If an individual registers his or her vehicle with the Department of Motor Vehicles (DMV) and fails to register with the City, he or she is automatically billed based on the DMV description of the vehicle.
-In most cases, these personal property tax bills are ultimately reduced or relieved due to, for example, individuals moving out of the City.
+Automobile registrations for the personal property tax are automatically carried over each year unless the vehicle owner reports that the vehicle is no longer taxable in the City and in some cases, provides documentation of the same.
+If a vehicle owner fails to report that the vehicle is no longer taxable, the City will assess and bill the personal property tax as if the vehicle remains taxable.
+If an individual registers his or her vehicle with the Department of Motor Vehicles ("DMV") and fails to register with the City, he or she is automatically billed based on the DMV description of the vehicle.
+Improvements to the automatic registration process carried out in 2009 have increased revenues from this process while decreasing erroneous registrations.
+In many cases, personal property tax bills (for both businesses and automobiles) are ultimately reduced or relieved due to, for example, individuals moving out of the City or business submitting amended returns.
 Because the validity of these billings cannot be known at the time personal property taxes are levied, they are included in the total tax levy and artificially reduce the City's collection rate.

 Under Virginia law (Section 58.1-3340), delinquent real estate taxes automatically constitute a lien on the property.
-The following table lists the estimated delinquent tax liens as of January 30, 2009.
-These liens represent a small portion of the \$296.5 million annual tax levy.
+The following table lists the estimated delinquent tax liens as of January 30, 2010.
+These liens represent a small portion of the \$308.3 million annual tax levy.
 The City may sell real property that has three or more years of outstanding taxes (Virginia Code Section 58.1-3965).
-After ten years, the City may petition the General District

-Court to determine if the property has been abandoned and should be sold to the State for the collection of delinquent taxes (Virginia Code sections 55-168, et seq.)
+After ten years, the City may petition the General District Court to determine if the property has been abandoned and should be sold to the State for the collection of delinquent taxes (Virginia Code sections 55-168, et seq.)
 Finally, any property against which a judgment has been rendered may be sold by court order (Virginia Code section 8.01-462).

-TAX LIENS AS OF JANUARY 30, 2009
+TAX LIENS AS OF JANUARY 30, 2010